Brad Stevens Has Simple Message For Celtics After Game 4 Loss To Cavs

 Boston’s young stars Jayson Tatum and Jaylen Brown echoed Stevens’ message after the loss as well.

-The Celtics now are 1-6 on the road in the playoffs, but will head back to TD Garden for Game 5 where they will need to find a way to slow down LeBron James.
+The Celtics now are 1-6 on the road in the playoffs but will head back to TD Garden for Game 5 where they will need to find a way to slow down LeBron James.

 Thumbnail photo via David Richard/USA TODAY Sports Images